Cupra Born Review & Prices

 Step inside the Born and it might be familiar to anyone who has seen a Volkswagen ID3.
 There’s the same central touchscreen, which operates the vast majority of the car’s main functions.

-Like the ID3, there’s no physical buttons, which will be frustrating to some as things like changing the heating via the sliding switches is much more of a faff than a traditional button or dial would be.
+Like the ID3, there are no physical buttons, which will be frustrating to some as things like changing the heating via the sliding switches is much more of a faff than a traditional button or dial would be.
 Those elements aren't backlit either, which makes using them at night a bit of a challenge.

 The head-up display on V2 and V3 trim levels is superb and draws lines on the road to ensure you are going in the right direction and don’t miss a turning.